How long does it take to resolve a personal injury case?

 Many personal injury cases, especially those involving smaller claims, settle without ever filing a lawsuit.
 After reviewing all of the documents that you and your lawyer obtained, your lawyer will give a professional opinion about whether the opposing party is likely to be willing to settle and an estimate about what the party would likely settle for.
 Based on those projections, your lawyer may assert a “demand” for a settlement amount to the opposing party.
 Negotiations then commence and if both sides reach an agreement, the case will settle for the agreed upon amount and no lawsuit will need to be filed.

 Good lawyers will keep you informed about the realistic prospects of settling your case and settlement discussions.
-Your lawyer may not wish to assert a demand until you have reached the point of “maximum medical improvement” (MMI).
+Your lawyer may not wish to assert a demand until you have reached the point of “” (MMI).
 MMI is the point at which the injured party has finished all major medical treatment and has physically recovered as much as possible.
 This is important because until you have reached maximum improvement, there is no telling what your total medical costs will be and how much you will need to recover.
 Waiting until the MMI stage gives lawyers the most accurate information about how much each case is worth.

 Step 4: Filing a Lawsuit